bakal3110/CSharp-Courses-and-Projects/README.md

-# Learn-C-by-Building-a-Simple-RPG
+# Learn C# by Building a Simple RPG
-Repository where I will save my C# learning progress by buildling a simple RPG
+Repository where I will save my C# learning progress by following course [Learn C# by Building a Simple RPG](https://scottlilly.com/learn-c-by-building-a-simple-rpg-index/).